-Professional Conduct/Responsibility Disciplinary Action for Violation For the purpose of this paragraph, the client is always presumed incapable of giving free, full, or informed consent to the behaviors by the student set forth in the paragraph.
-13. A student shall not: a.
-Engage in sexual conduct with a client; b.
-Engage in conduct in the course of practice that may reasonably be interpreted as sexual; c.
-Engage in any verbal behavior that is seductive or sexually demeaning to a client, or d.
-Engage in verbal behavior that may resonably be interpreted as seductive or sexually demeaning to a client, or d.
+For the purpose of this paragraph, the client is always presumed incapable of giving free, full or informed consent to the behaviors by the student set forth in the paragraph.

+- 13. A student shall not: - a.
+Engage in sexual conduct with a client; - b.
+Engage in conduct in the course of practice that may reasonably be interpreted as sexual; - Engage in any verbal behavior that is seductive or sexually demeaning to a client; or - d.
 Engage in verbal behavior that may resonably be interpreted as seductive or sexually demeaning to a client; (OBN 11).

-For the purpose of this paragraph, the client is always presumed incapable of giving free, full, or informed consent to sexual activity with the student; 14.
-A student shall not, regardless of whether the contact or verbal behavior is consensual, engage with a patient other than the spouse of the student in any of the following: a.
-Sexual contact, as defined in section 2907.01 of the Revised Code; b.
-Verbal behavior that is sexually demeaning to the patient or may be reasonably interpreted by the Documentation on Clinical Evaluation Tool Immediate dismissal from the Division of Nursing Immediate dismissal from ACNHS patient as sexually demeaning; (OBN 12).
-15. A student shall not self-administor or otherwise take into the body any dangerous drug; as defined in section 4729.01 of the Revised Code, in any way not in accordance with a legal, valid prescription issued for the student; (OBN 13).
-16. A student shall not habitually indulge in the use of controlled substances, other habit-forming drugs, or alcohol or other chemical substances to an extent that impairs ability to practice; (OBN 14).
-17. A student shall not have impairment of the ability to practice according to acceptable and prevailing standards of safe nursing care because of habitual or excessive use of drugs, alcohol, or other chemical substances that impair the ability to practice; (OBN 15).
-A student shall not have impairment of the ability to practice according to acceptable and prevailing standards of safe nursing care because of a physical or mental disability; (OBN 16).
-A student shall not assault or cause harm to a patient or deprive a patient of the means to summon assistance; (OBN 17).
+For the purpose of this paragraph, the client is always presumed incapable of giving free, full, or informed consent to sexual activity with the student.

+- 14. A student shall not, regardless of whether the contact or verbal behavior is consensual, engage with a patient other than the spouse of the student in any of the following: - a.
+Sexual contact, as defined in section 2907.01 of the Revised Code; - Verbal behavior that is sexually demeaning to the patient or may be reasonably interpreted by the patient as sexually demeaning; (OBN 12). - 15.
+A student shall not self-administer or otherwise take into the body any dangerous drug; as defined in section 4729.01 of the Revised Code, in any way not in accordance with a legal, valid prescription issued for the student; (OBN 13). - 16.
+A student shall not habitually indulge in the use of controlled substances, other habit-forming drugs, or alcohol or other chemical substances to an extent that impairs ability to practice; (OBN 14). - 17.
+A student shall not have impairment of the ability to practice according to acceptable and prevailing standards of safe nursing care because of habitual or excessive use of drugs, alcohol, or other chemical substances that impair the ability to practice; (OBN 15). - 18.
+A student shall not have impairment of the ability to practice according to acceptable and prevailing standards of safe nursing care because of a physical or mental disability; (OBN 16). - A student shall not assault or cause harm to a patient or deprive a patient of the means to summon assistance; (OBN 17).